 In its initial release in 1995, stayability was analyzed using a maximum a posteriori threshold model (MAP).
 More recently, a random regression model (RR) has been implemented.
 The random regression approach accommodates observations from all ages of cows, not just six-year-old and older cows, and uses observations from contemporary groups with no variation.
 Contemporary groups with no variation were removed from the initial MAP evaluations to avoid computational problems.

 Stayability EPD predict differences in the percentage of bulls' daughters that will remain in production through age six.
-Stayability is economically relevant in herds that generate their own replacement females.
+Stayability is an ERT in herds that generate their own replacement females.
 Herds purchasing replacement females may consider stayability EPD of the sires of those females.
 Stayability is irrelevant to terminal sires, whose daughters will not be bred.

 - W. M. Snelling, B. L. Golden, R. M. Bourdon, Within-herd genetic analyses of stayability of beef females, Journal of Animal Science, Volume 73, Issue 4, April 1995, Pages 993–1001, https://doi.org/10.2527/1995.734993x

 - J. Jamrozik, S. McGrath, R. A. Kemp, S. P. Miller, Estimates of genetic parameters for stayability to consecutive calvings of Canadian Simmentals by random regression models, Journal of Animal Science, Volume 91, Issue 8, August 2013, Pages 3634–3643, https://doi.org/10.2527/jas.2012-6126